5 Frightfully Fun Places to Visit Near Scranton This Fall

 Circle Drive-In Theatre, Dickson City

 America’s only haunted drive-in theatre scares up fun two ways every weekend in October.
 Griffin Asylum offers a terrifying trek through twists and turns, crawlspaces and cages.
-Then make your way through a maze of Carnival terrors in CarnEvil of Horror.
-Visitors must navigate room after room of frightful sights.
-In addition, the drive-in will host the NEPA Horror Film Fest on October 15.
+Then climb aboard Twizted Acres Haunted Hayride.
+Travel deep into the forest where sinister stories come to life.
+In addition, the drive-in will host the NEPA Horror Film Fest on October 14.
 The event features 13 short films as well as a roster of live music.
 Circle of Screams is not recommended for children under 13.

 Courtesy visitnepa.org